naethiel/ivalo/README.md

 I'm a front-end developper, so the changes made are mostly directed at Javascript and JSX writing.

-Thanks to https://github.com/arcticicestudio for this awesome theme.
+Thanks to https://github.com/arcticicestudio for the awesome work that served as a base for Ivalo.